exercism/elixir/CONTRIBUTING.md

     ```

 All the tests for Exercism Elixir Track exercises can be run from the top level of the repo
-with `$ mix test`.
+with `$ ./bin/test_exercises.sh`.
 Please run this command before submitting your PR.
 Watch out
 for and correct any compiler warnings you may have introduced.